Picture of Sebastian Bitzer

 Description

 Due to the recent advances in quantum computers, searching for cryptosystems that survive quantum attacks is of great interest.
-Code-based cryptography is a promising candidate since it is built on the NP-hard problem of decoding a random code [5].
+Code-based cryptography is a promising candidate, which is built on the hardness of the syndrome decoding problem (SDP) [4].

 Main Papers: